SnehaJoshi11/Pewlett-Hackard-Analysis/README.md

 <p>

-To retrieve this data 3 tables needs to be mearged together 'employee,titles,dept_emp',title with 'INNER JOIN'.
+- To retrieve this data 3 tables needs to be mearged together `employee,titles,dept_emp`,title with `INNER JOIN`.
 - Then query filters by `birth_date betwwen ('1965-01-01' AND '1965-12-31')` and `to_date` to include only current values.
 - It is unique data because we used `DISTINCT ON(emp_no)`.
 - To ensure most recent valuse we will use `ORDER BY e.emp_no,ti.from_date DESC`.